 Upon assessing each woman’s needs, our staff and volunteers provide support and guidance for clients to obtain the resources needed to aid them on their new journey.
 We are a liaison to social service agencies who provide essential services including state identification, transportation assistance, medical services, education, employment skills, clothing, and personal needs.

 Eligible clients are based with trained community members as additional support to work on personal/career goals, coaching, and personal empowerment.
 Mentoring includes monthly match events with all members of the program and involves a one-year commitment to the program.
-To apply to be a mentor, click here.

 Classes explore résumé development, interviewing, financial literacy, explaining a criminal record, and uncovering careers that can lead to economic stability and success.
 Our coaches help clients with job search preparation, how to use personal networks to find employment, preparing for job interviews, and how to utilize soft skills to remain employed, as well as providing education to potential employers and partners.